eForms Logo

 Durable (Financial) Power of Attorney Form

-A durable power of attorney (DPOA) form allows an individual (principal) to select someone else (agent) to handle their financial affairs while they are alive.
-The term "durable" refers to the form remaining valid even if the principal becomes incapacitated.
+A durable power of attorney (DPOA) form allows an individual (principal) to select someone else (agent) to handle their financial affairs while alive.
+"Durable" refers to the form remaining valid even if the principal becomes incapacitated.

 By State

-• 43% of those 55 and over fear not having an agent to manage their affairs;[2]
+• 43% of those over 55 fear not having someone to manage their affairs;[2]

-• 13.9% of aged 71 years and older have some type of dementia;[3]
+• 13.9% of those aged 71 years and older have a type of dementia;[3]

 • 34% of people say their biggest fear is dying with dementia;[4]